Web Security Headers Fundamentals

 Phase 1: Enforce HTTPS & Transport Security

-Objective: Establish baseline TLS integrity and prevent protocol downgrade attacks.
+Objective: Establish baseline TLS integrity and make protocol downgrade impossible after the first visit.

 add_header Strict-Transport-Security "max-age=63072000; includeSubDomains; preload" always;